-MCC Mennuto is currently the Media Department Leading Chief Petty Officer and has orders to be an instructor at the Defense Information School in Ft.
+Chief Mennuto is currently a Visual Communications Department Academic Director at the Defense Information School in Ft.
 Meade, Maryland.
 His awards include three Joint Service Commendation Medals, the Joint Service Achievement Medal, the Combat Action Ribbon, the Navy Commendation Medal, two Navy Achievement Medals, five Navy Good Conduct Medals, the Military Outstanding Volunteer Service Medal and numerous other unit and campaign awards.

 Annie Elis joined the United States Coast Guard in 2003.
 After serving aboard the Coast Guard Cutter Jarvis in Hawaii as a boatswains mate, she lateraled to the Public Affairs Specialist enlisted rating, and was stationed both in New York City and Arlington, Va.
 In 2014.
 She earned a commission through the Coast Guard's Officer Candidate School and served on the Coast Guard Cutter William Trump, a Fast Response Cutter based in Key West, Fla.

 As a Public Affairs Specialist, Annie received extensive experience in the field of photography, videography, and media relations.
 Her imagery and work has been published with national and local newspapers, T.V., radio and wire outlets.

 She has attended several Military Photographers Workshops, DC Shoot Off workshops, two Northern Short Course workshops, the Photo Plus Expo in Manhattan, the Intermediate Photojournalism Course and has been a member of the Eddie Adams Workshop Black Team.